 Here’s What You Will Need

 Secondly, to follow the steps in this tutorial, you also need to have TranslatePress installed.
 You can find it for free in the WordPress directory.
-To install it from the WordPress back end, simply go to Plugins > Add New and search for it by name.
+You can also install it from the WordPress back-end, simply by going to Plugins → Add New and searching for it by name.
 When you find it in the list, click the Install Now button to get it onto your site.

 When the plugin is done downloading, don’t forget to activate it.
 After that, you are good to go.